Speedo: Post-War expansion

 After devoting most of its resources to the War effort during World War II, Speedo enjoyed a great post-war demand for swimsuits, specifically the recently invented bikini style.
 The company quickly reestablished itself as a leader in swimwear manufacturing and once again drew controversy when its two-piece was banned by Australian beach inspectors.
 In 1951, Speedo Knitting Mills (Holdings) Ltd. incorporated and went public, selling its stock on the Sydney Stock Exchange.
 In 1955, nylon was used for the first time in the company's swimsuits and the next year, the increasingly popular swimsuit brand returned to the Olympics when its home country hosted the Melbourne Summer Games.
 The Speedo sponsored Australian men's swim team took home eight gold medals and brought a new worldwide level of notoriety to the company which debuted the swim briefs that would become synonymous with the brand name.
 By 1957, Speedo had the exclusive licence to manufacture and distribute Jockey brand men's underwear in Australia.
 The company finished off the 1950s by exporting to the United States and exploring potential opportunities in South America, Europe, New Zealand and Japan.

 The end of the 1950s also saw the beginning of a long-lasting business partnership which continues to this day.
 In 1958, Speedo began the manufacture of American Warnaco's White Stag ski-wear line.
 In exchange, in 1961, White Stag became the exclusive US distributor of Speedo swimwear.
 Through White Stag, Speedo's product line expanded to include men's and women's sportswear.
-By the middle of the 1960s, Speedo had acquired 30% of Nottingham, UK textile manufacturer Robert Shaw and Company Ltd. and had established a European subsidiary.
+By the middle of the 1960s, Speedo had acquired 30% of Nottingham, England textile manufacturer Robert Shaw & Company and had established a European subsidiary.
 Licences were also granted to Japanese and South American corporations.
 The 1968 Mexico City Summer Olympics saw 27 of the 29 gold medalists—22 of which set world records—wearing Speedo brand swimsuits.

-Speedo began the next decade by completing its acquisition of Robert Shaw and Company in 1971.
+Speedo began the next decade by completing its acquisition of Robert Shaw & Company in 1971.
 The 1970s also saw the company pioneer the use of elastane (spandex) and the brand's use in Olympic record breaking continued at the 1972 Munich and 1976 Montreal games, the latter of which Speedo was an official swimwear licensee.

 On Australia Day, 26 January 1981 the Australian Institute of Sport opened in Canberra, with Speedo as its first official sponsor.
 Also early in the decade, Speedo provided equipment and training to China to aid the communist country's return to the Olympics for first time since 1958.
 Throughout the decade, the brand expanded its reach in Europe by licensing production in Italy, Spain, Sweden and other nations, bringing its total distribution to 112 countries.